garjita63/hello-world/README.md

 # hello-world

 My name is Ketut Garjita.
-My experiences are mostly as database administrator for some RDBMS like Oracle, mySQL, SQL Server, PostgreSQL, Teradata
+My experiences are mostly as Database Administrator for some RDBMS like Oracle, mySQL, SQL Server, PostgreSQL, Teradata